 - Remove chicken to a cutting board to cool while you turn the Instant Pot to SAUTE, MEDIUM HEAT and cook the sauce to reduce it, about 8-10 minutes.

 - When it's cool, shred shred chicken apart and put it back into the Instant Pot to mix with the flavorful green chile sauce.
 You can use the pressure cooker to keep it warm if needed.

 - While chicken cooks, dice avocados and toss with 1 T lime juice, dice tomatoes, and slice green onions.
 Toss the diced avocado, diced tomato, and sliced green onion with the olive oil, other 2 T fresh lime juice, and a little salt to make the salsa.
 (If you're doing Weekend Food Prep, I would only make half the salsa and make the rest when you eat the leftovers.)

-- Chop the onion and cut out seeds and stem from the Poblano chile and finely chop the chile.
+- Chop the onion and cut out seeds and stem from the Poblano chile and finely chop the chile pepper.

 - Heat 2 T olive oil in a large non-stick frying pan over medium high heat; add the chopped onion and cook 2-3 minutes.
 Add the finely diced poblano and cooker 2-3 minutes more.
 The add the ground cumin and cook about a minute more.

 - Add the cauliflower rice and cook, stirring frequently, until all the liquid has evaporated, the rice is hot, and it's cooked through.
 This will take about 6-8 minutes, depending on how thawed the cauliflower is, but start to check after about 5 minutes.

 - Season the cooked cauliflower rice with salt and fresh-ground black pepper to taste.
 (You can stir in some extra lime juice if you like the idea of an extra touch of lime.)